espocrm/documentation/administration/workflows.md

 _List Report_ - For Least-Busy distribution determines what records will be taken into account to calculate the number of assigned records.
 E.g. for Cases we need to take only records with active status.

+### Create Notification

+Notify specific users with the message.
+It's possible to use placeholders in message template: {entity} - target record, {user} - current user.

 ### Make Followed

 Forces specific users to follow the target entity or a specificied related entity.